vestrel00/contacts-android/howto/howto-learn-more-about-api-entities.md

 This library allows modification of native data kinds and custom data kinds.
 Native data kinds should obviously be modifiable as it is the entire reason why the Contacts Provider exposes these data kinds to us in the first place.
-The question is, should this library provide functions for modifying (insert, update, delete) custom data defined by other apps/services such as other apps (e.g. WhatsApp, Facebook, etc)?
+The question is, should this library provide functions for modifying (insert, update, delete) custom data defined by other apps/services (e.g. Google Contacts, WhatsApp, etc)?
 The answer to that will be determined when the time comes to support custom data from other apps in the future...
-(Probably, yes!)
+Probably, yes!

 For more info, read [How do I integrate custom data from other apps?](/howto/howto-integrate-custom-data-from-other-apps.md)